Supervisor: Lisa Kern

 Vaccine Communication Letter from the Florida Department of Health (Spanish)

 Recommended Adolescent Vaccination

 Meningococcal vaccine can protect against bacterial meningitis which is a serious and highly contagious infection that can become deadly in a short period of time.
 The Centers for Disease Control (CDC) recommends that adolescents receive initial vaccination at age 11 or 12 years, with a booster at age 16.
-Click here for a special prevention message from Dr. David R. Johnson, Director of the Pasco County Health Department.
+View the special prevention message from the Florida Department of Health - Pasco County.